Commercially reasonable terms definition

 Commercially reasonable terms has the meaning set forth in Section 5.28.

-Commercially reasonable terms means debt financing terms available in the market from major international or United States financing institutions to borrowers or issuers with credit ratings comparable to Company (determined after giving pro forma effect to the Merger Transactions) for financing comparable to the type of financing contemplated by the Debt Financing Commitments at the time the Alternative Financing is sought, which shall not be less favorable in any material respect to Guarantor, Parent or Merger Sub with respect to conditionality or enforceability.
+Commercially reasonable terms means debt financing terms available in the market from major international financing institutions to borrowers or issuers with credit ratings comparable to Buyer (determined giving pro forma effect to the transactions contemplated hereby) for financing comparable to the type of financing contemplated by the Debt Commitment Letter at the time the Alternative Debt Financing is sought.
+Notwithstanding the foregoing, compliance by Buyer with this Section 5.7 shall not relieve Buyer of its obligation to consummate the Transaction, whether or not the Debt Financing or the Alternative Debt Financing is available.

 Commercially reasonable terms means the repurchase of current